Static and dynamic pages

 Dynamic pages

 Dynamic pages display content based on data received from APIs or URL parameters.
-They use URL parameters to determine what content to display:
+Dynamic pages use URL parameters to determine what content to display:

 - Path parameters: Define variable segments in your URL path